fluttermtl/flutter_chat_workshop/04_first_page/instructions.md

 # Step 4: First page

-Now that we have setuped our app, we will go to the first page.
+We just finished the basic setup of our application.
+Let's create the first page.
-Try to run your first page with a placeholder widget inside.
+For now, we'll create a page with a `Placeholder` widget inside.
+Let's complete the `TODO` in the code.

 ---

 ## Scaffold

-We describe a page with a `Scaffold` widget.
-Based on Material Design framework, some ui features come along like `AppBar`, `FloatingActionButton` or `Drawer` widget integration.
-It also gives some design behavior like dialog, bottomsheet, etc.
+`Scaffold` describes the Material Design visual layout structure.
+It makes it easy to implement the Material Design layout and use some Material Design features like `AppBar`, `FloatingActionButton`, or `Drawer` widgets, along with features like dialog, bottom sheet, etc.

 ```dart
 Scaffold(